vlcik/booky/README.md

 # booky
-Personal application for private library management
+Frontend of personal application for private library management written in AngularJS

-Simple Angularjs application for demonstrative purposes